hakoerber/git-repo-manager/docs/src/worktrees.md

 Now you can create a temporary commit or stash your changes.
 In any case, you have some mental overhead before you can work on something else.
-Especially with stashes, you'll have to remember to do a `git stash pop` before resuming your work (I cannot count the number of times where is "rediscovered" some code hidden in some old stash I forgot about.
+Especially with stashes, you'll have to remember to do a `git stash pop` before resuming your work (I cannot count the number of times where I "rediscovered" some code hidden in some old stash I forgot about.

 And even worse: If you're currently in the process of resolving merge conflicts or an